biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 3. Add Vanilla Extract: Pour in 2 teaspoons of pure vanilla and mix until just combined.

 Room Temperature Matters: Cold eggs can cause the butter to seize.
-Room temperature eggs blend seamlessly!
+Room temperature eggs blend seamlessly.

 5